Updated on 2024-07-31 GMT+08:00

 Specifications: Select Cluster or Custom.
 Alternatively, select Single-node.

-If you select Cluster, specify the version, broker flavor and quantity, disk type, and storage space to be supported by the Kafka instance based on site requirements.
+• Cluster: Specify the version, broker flavor and quantity, disk type, and disk size to be supported by the Kafka instance as required.

-3. Broker Flavor: Select broker specifications that best fit your needs.
+2. Broker Flavor: Select a broker flavor that best fit your needs.

 Maximum number of partitions per broker x Number of brokers = Maximum number of partitions of an instance.
 If the total number of partitions of all topics exceeds the upper limit of partitions, topic creation fails.

-5. Storage space per broker: Disk type and total disk space for storing the instance data.
-The disk type cannot be changed once the instance is created.
+4. Storage space per broker: Disk type and size for storing the instance data.
+The disk type cannot be changed once the Kafka instance is created.

 The storage space is consumed by message replicas, logs, and metadata.
 Specify the storage space based on the expected service message size, the number of replicas, and the reserved disk space.
 Each Kafka broker reserves 33 GB disk space for storing logs and metadata.